-- Signatures: On March 20, USCIS announced that it will accept all benefit forms and documents with reproduced original signatures, for submissions dated on or after March 21, 2020, for the duration of the National Emergency.
-This temporary change only applies to signatures.
+- Signatures: : On July 25, 2022, as part of a more general announcement extending COVID-19-related flexibilities, USCIS announced that it is making permanent its previously temporary COVID-19 policy regarding copies of signatures.
+As part of that policy, USCIS will continue to accept all benefit forms and documents with original signatures, that have been copied, scanned or otherwise reproduced.
+This change only applies to signatures.
 All other form instructions should be followed when completing a form.

-- Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA)
+- Filing date requirements for Form N-336, Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA); or

 - Expiring Status: With respect to nonimmigrant status, USCIS has indicated individuals and petitioners should continue to timely file extension and change of status requests, noting nonimmigrants generally do not accrue unlawful presence while an EOS/COS application is pending.
 USCIS has also reminded petitioners and applicants that they may excuse failure to timely file EOS/COS requests if the delay was due to extraordinary circumstances.

-- In an update circulated on April 13, USCIS noted that Visa Waiver Program, or VWP, entrants who are unable to depart the U.S. due to the COVID-19 crisis may seek a period of satisfactory departure for up to 30 days by contacting the USCIS Contact Center.
+- USCIS noted that Visa Waiver Program, or VWP, entrants who are unable to depart the U.S. due to the COVID-19 crisis may seek a period of satisfactory departure for up to 30 days by contacting the USCIS Contact Center.